Peter Lewis (musician): Recent career

-In recent years, in addition to performing occasionally with Moby Grape, Lewis was a guitarist with the reformed Electric Prunes (2000–2003), contributing to their Artifact album.
-He has also developed a career as a solo artist.
-He has released three albums on the Taxim label: Peter Lewis, Peter Lewis with David West Live in Bremen and Peter Lewis with David West Live at the Lobero Theatre.
-Peter Lewis occasionally performs as a duo with David West, his collaborator on Live in Bremen and "Live at the Lobero Theatre."
+In addition to performing occasionally with Moby Grape, Lewis was a guitarist with the reformed Electric Prunes (2000–2003), contributing to their Artifact album.
+His connection to The Electric Prunes commenced in the 1960s, through the late guitarist Ron Morgan (1945-1989).
+Morgan, originally from Colby, Kansas, had relocated to Los Angeles and played with Lewis in one of Lewis' early bands, Peter and The Wolves.
+Morgan then went on to join The West Coast Pop Art Experimental Band, as well as an early version of Three Dog Night and, thereafter, a reformed version of The Electric Prunes, playing on the Just Good Old Rock and Roll album.
+He developed a career as a solo artist, and released three albums on the Taxim label: Peter Lewis, Peter Lewis with David West Live in Bremen, and Peter Lewis with David West Live at the Lobero Theatre.
+Lewis occasionally performs as a duo with David West, his collaborator on Live in Bremen and Live at the Lobero Theatre.
+For a series of pictures of Peter Lewis and David West, performing in 2003, see here.

 In 2010, Lewis appeared with Stu Cook at the SXSW festival, performing with The Explosives.

-As of 2011, Lewis has been writing songs and performing with poet M.L.
+Jerry Miller, Don Stevenson and Omar Spence, son of Skip Spence, also appeared at a different venue, but on the same day, at SXSW, performing as "New Wine".
+For reasons not publicly known, Lewis did not join his former bandmates in performance.
+As of 2011, Lewis was writing songs and performing with poet M.L.
 Liebler.